 Documentary The Day that Changed My Life began thanks to Dudman's cousin Sandra Close.
 After the Christchurch quakes, Dudman gave Close technical help to capture personal video accounts from 110 locals.
 Dudman "was blown away by the emotional intensity" of the recordings, "the openness and strength of feeling in them and by the gravity of what happened to people".
 Some were screened under at the title 12.51 at Canterbury Museum.
 Unable to win support for a TV series that would devote half an hour to each interview, Dudman weaved together selected excerpts and added new material to make one-off documentary The Day that Changed My Life, which debuted in TV One on 25 February 2015.
 It won awards for best NZ documentary and best director at the Documentary Edge Festival.

-Dudman is also developing feature film We Will Not Cease, based on the WWI experiences of pacifist Archibald Baxter.
-With producers Stephen O'Meagher and Polly Fryer, Dudman also executive produced four short films for the NZ Film Commission as Tom Thumb Shorts, part of the NZFC's Premiere funding scheme.
+Dudman has also directed episodes of Filthy Rich and true crime series Murder is Forever, and handled the dramatic recreations for 2019 rugby documentary By the Balls.
+With producers Stephen O'Meagher and Polly Fryer, he executive produced four short films for the NZ Film Commission as Tom Thumb Shorts, part of the NZ Film Commission's Premiere funding scheme.

 'Chris Dudman: On the mixed blessing of early success' (Video Interview) NZ On Screen website.
 Director Andrew Whiteside.
 Loaded 22 June 2015.
 Accessed 22 June 2015

 ‘Homegrown 2010 - Choice Night’ - Onfilm, June 2010, page 10 (Volume 27, No 6)